Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 1 year

-Additional civil liability for any property, environmental, or health damages caused by the drone
+Plus civil liability for property, environmental, and health damages caused by the drone

 ClassificationMisdemeanor